Frequently Asked Questions

 After verifying your paperwork is received and complete, we will contact you when we have an opening for new patients.
 Before your first appointment we may require your records be sent from any specialists, hospitals, or other providers you have seen.
 This process may take a while, so please give us at least 7-10 business days before calling to check status.

-Due to the high volume of paperwork and preauthorization required by insurance companies, we no longer have time to give patients the time and care that they require.
+Due to the high volume of paperwork and preauthorization required by insurance companies, we have less and less time to devote to our patients and provide the care that they require.
 So for new patients starting in 2017, we will no longer accept most insurance plans.
-If you plan on using your current insurance policy, we can give you the proper documentation to submit the claim yourself for reimbursement, but we do require payment at the time of your office visit.
+If you plan on using your current insurance policy, we can give you the proper documentation to submit the claim yourself for reimbursement, but we will require payment at the time of your office visit.

 Do I need a referral to see Dr. Crenshaw?